SergeyTeplyakov/Blog/_posts/2024-12-10-StackOverflow_vs_OutOfMemoryException.md

 categories: csharp
 ---

-I was looking into crash dumps for one of our service and was puzzled by one group of crashes.
-The crashes were caused by `StackOverflowException` with relatively short stack traces.
-Nothing like an infinite recursion, just a logging method that was allocating 64K on the stack.
-It was a windows process without any changes in the thread creation logic, so each stack should have 1Mb and it was strange to see a stack overflow in this case.
+I was investigating crash dumps for one of our services and faced a puzzling group of crashes.
+These crashes were caused by a `StackOverflowException` with relatively short stack traces.
+It wasn't due to infinite recursion, just a logging method that was allocating 64K on the stack.
+Given that it was a Windows process with standard thread creation logic, each stack should have 1MB, making a stack overflow in this case not possible.

-After digging deeper into the issue, I've realized that the crashing process was running inside a job object with memory constraints and each crash dump memory size was equal to the job object memory limit.
-So is it possible that the `StackOverflowException` was actually masking an out of memory condition?
+After digging deeper, I realized that the crashing process was running inside a job object with memory constraints.
+Each crash dump's memory size was equal to the job object's memory limit.
+So, is it possible that the `StackOverflowException` was actually masking an out-of-memory condition?

-The short answer is, yes: If you run in a memory constraint environment, stack allocation can cause `StackOverflowException` because the 1Mb stack memory is not committed during a thread construction.
+The short answer is yes.
+In a memory-constrained environment, stack allocation can trigger a `StackOverflowException` because the 1MB stack memory is not committed during thread construction, instead the stack memory is just reserved and committed on demand.

-To reproduce the issue we need two processes.
-One will create a bunch of threads, allocate quite a bit of memory to be close the memory limits and then stack allocate a decent chunks on each stack, like 64K.
-And another process will start the first process inside the job object.
+To reproduce the issue, we need two processes:

+One process will create multiple threads, allocate a significant amount of memory to approach the memory limits, and then perform substantial stack allocations (e.g., 64K) on each stack.

+Another process will start the first process inside the job object.

-For .net3.0+ applications, its possible to [control the memory limit](https://learn.microsoft.com/en-us/dotnet/core/runtime-config/garbage-collector#heap-limit) via `System.GC.HeapHardLimit` setting but this won't reproduce  our issue, since the setting control the heap size and not the overall memory size.
-So the job objects is the way to go.
+For .NET 3.0+ applications, it's possible to [control the memory limit](https://learn.microsoft.com/en-us/dotnet/core/runtime-config/garbage-collector#heap-limit) via the `System.GC.HeapHardLimit` setting.
+However, this won't reproduce our issue since this setting controls the heap size, not the overall memory size.
+Thus, using job objects is the way to go.

 Here is the code for the first process that will run under ~100Mb limit: